- This event has passed.

 VLE2 | From Coercion to Collaboration: Strength-Based Interventions for Military Couples Experiencing Domestic Violence

-To obtain CEU’s, take the webinar’s EVALUATION & POST-TEST.
+To obtain CEU’s, take the webinar EVALUATION & POST-TEST

-VLE Session 2: This 1.5-hour webinar will explore common approaches to working with domestic violence but also introduce how they intersect with a strength-based treatment model.
-Presenters will provide case study examples to further highlight the techniques shared.
+VLE Session 2: This webinar explores common approaches to working with domestic violence and explores how they intersect with a strength-based treatment model.
+Presenters provide case study examples to further highlight the techniques shared.

 How to obtain CEUs